Liam44/Cygni/README.md

     If any error occur, a message describing the error is sent to the client.
   - EFFECT:

+    - Starts a new game.
-    The first player is then created with the given name and is invited to make their move (see below).
+    - The first player is then created with the given name and is invited to make their move (see below).
   - ERRORS:

     An error occurs if the given name is missing or blank.